X

 • Vikas first studied last month’s performance of area by himself.
 He then carried out individual meetings with the Sales Engineers to draw up best possible targets for each differently.
 Then he would total individual targets to check if the total is satisfactory and go back to some of them for adjustments if any.
 He then told them that he is leaving them to do their job in the field assuring them that he will work with them in the market as per the need.

-Joshi thinks he has got the clue to help Shankar get better at Sales Force Management, and achieve better results in 2015-16.
+Joshi thinks he has got the clue to help Shankar get better at Sales Force Management, and achieve better results in Year 3.
 What could that clue be?

-• Om Prakash is one of the 7 Sales Engineers in the Company.
+Om Prakash is one of the 7 Sales Engineers in the Company.
 He has worked longest in the Company and is proud to contribute Rs 2.5 Cr annually to the 14 Cr branch sales – best in the team.
 His Sales Manager also gives him due recognition for this.
 The two of them share a good rapport and Manager is quite free to tell Om Prakash what he should do from time to time.
 Om Prakash finds this advice very insightful and helpful, therefore he likes it.

 Recently the Manager told Om Prakash to watch out for a danger that his knowledge and skills may be out of date with the rapidly changing Customer profile in his area.
 The Manager suggested that he should review his Sales Impact vis-à-vis the resistance from Customers to place orders.
 Om Prakash did not understand but did not immediately react and is thinking what the Manager could have meant.
 What could it be?

-• Smith & Johnson is an American firm providing top-of-the-line hardware for the Telecom Industry.
+Smith & Johnson is an American firm providing top-of-the-line hardware for the Telecom Industry.
 Opening its India office a year ago, the firm recruited 5 well qualified Salespeople.
 Mahadevan is the Sales Manager reporting to John Bailey, a veteran from the UK division.

 John spends a week every month in India, reviewing performance & plans ahead.
 He is quite sensitive to cultural differences and values Mahadevan’s experience in India and abroad.
 During one of the meetings in first few months, John was agitated that while two Salespeople were doing very well other three were not.
 He almost suggested replacing them one by one and soon enough.
 Mahadevan told him that he would rather not “give a pink slip” as easily as in the West.
 John asked: “On legal grounds or on moral grounds?”

 Mahadevan replied: “Neither John.
 I am still thinking how to deal with those three Salespeople and may in fact need your help to work the plans that I have in mind.
 In general I am convinced that it will be impossible for me to ever have all five Salespeople smart and bright.
 Even if it were to happen for a while it could actually mean a big danger for me!”
 This made John remain still for a moment.
-He then asked Mahadevan to explain the later part of what he said.
+He then asked Mahadevan to explain the latter part of what he said.
 Mahadevan did and John said: “I now see what you mean.
 I never saw it that way.
 Thank you, Mahadevan.”
-What could Mahadevan would have explained?
+What would Mahadevan have explained?

 Sales Force Management